cy2hq/fontys-project-faqllm23-documentation/Architecture.md

 ## 5. Scalability and Multi-Tenancy

 We were considering two posibilities for architectural patterns, microservices and modular monolithic.
-After studying the client requirements we have chosen to develop a modular monoloth.
+After studying the client requirements we have chosen to develop a modular monolith.
 This approach best fits the requirements, considering the project's scale, the team's size, domain complexity, and the client's necessities to distribute the system as a whole.
 The architecture supports multi-tenancy, allowing institutions to use the system with isolated data and customized configurations.
 The modular monolith is scalable to handle an increasing number of users and queries without compromising performance.

+## 6. Recomendations

+To improve the scalability and availability of the system our recomendation is to use Cloud Services.
+The system could be easily tranferible to clients using a terraform template.

 # DIAGRAMS